 Our business and affairs are managed under the direction of our Board.
-The Board currently consists of six members, three of whom are not "interested persons" as that term is defined in Section 2(a)(19) of the 1940 Act.
+The Board currently consists of six members, four of whom are not "interested persons" as that term is defined in Section 2(a)(19) of the 1940 Act.
 We refer to these individuals as our Independent Directors.
 Our Board elects our officers, who serve at the discretion of the Board.
-The officers of the Fund, except for Mr. Hellerman, are employees of our investment adviser.
+The officers of the Fund are employees of our investment adviser.